jonathanslenders/python-vterm/README.rst

 Right now this is still experimental, but I the target is to create a fully functional tmux clone in pure Python.

+The intention is to have a clean separation between a reusable libary that implements a terminal multiplexer and an application that uses it and could replace tmux.
+Another application would be a Python debugger where the application runs in one pane and the debugger in the other pane.

 Dependencies
 ------------